redsquirrel/dpick.github.com/source/_posts/2012-02-25-college-to-product.markdown

 idea of what my boss had been talking about that idea I came into work the next day and was asked to pair with a senior consultant on the project I was going to be working on.
 I thought to myself "Awesome, I'm already getting to work directly with someone who knows way more than I do."
-While, it was the case that he knew way more than me, he unfortunately wasn't great at slowing down and explaining things to me and I was still too nervous to stop him to say I don't understand.
+While, it was the case that he knew way more than me.
+He unfortunately wasn't great at slowing down and explaining things to me and it never even occurred to me that it was my first time seeing code from a fairly large project and no one was expecting me to completely understand what was going on.
 This probably mostly stems from my own insecurities and unwillingness to speak up, but I think it also speaks to the assumptions we make of our new hires, especially those coming straight from college.

-It never even occurred to me that it was my first time seeing code from a fairly large project and no one was expecting me to completely understand what was going on.
+After spending my first week or so pairing with the senior developer on the project I was working on a few interesting things happened.
+First, I wrote a blog post about incorporating ideas from agile development into how companies bring on new hires [New Hires And Agile Techniques](http://dpick.github.com/blog/2011/07/07/new-hires-and-agile/) partly because as a new hire I was thinking about those things and partly because I felt (probably unjustly) that I wasn't getting enough feedback.
+This led to a few interesting discussions with my coworkers and me all of the sudden getting a lot more feedback :).
+I started to think a lot more about the differences between school and working life and one of the things I've realized is that the major difference is the length of the feedback loops.
+In school the length of time before receiving feedback on work you do ranges from instantaneous to a max of a few days.
+While in the working world that length of time is much more variable and you never get a numeric score tacked on to your git commits :P.